 Another way you can show support for Cottage by the Sea is by becoming an Ambassador.

 Above are some of our wonderful ambassadors – Amanda Flynn, Jan Wilkinson, Louisa White and Jade Augustine.
-These ladies organise an annual Fundraising Race Day, which raised over $16,000 in 2013 to go towards our children’s programs.
-Check out some photos of the fun on the day.
+These ladies organise an annual Fundraising Raceday, which raised over $16,000 in 2013 to go towards our children’s programs.
+Check out some photos of the fun on the day and the flyer for the 2014 Raceday.
 They also work tirelessly throughout the year spreading the word and raising funds.

 Cottage by the Sea would like to increase community awareness of its work with disadvantaged children.
 Ambassadors can answer questions about the work of the Cottage and the constant need for funds, and they can suggest ways in which funds can be raised.
 If you are interested in supporting Cottage by the Sea and enjoy speaking to small (or large) groups, or organising fundraising events, you may like to consider becoming an Ambassador.